 Creating an appealing hero/ heroine is an important part of the writing process and will inevitably make or break your screenplay.

-No one is going to watch if they don’t care for the main character, no matter how compelling your idea.
+No one is going to watch a science fiction film if they don’t care for the main character, no matter how compelling your idea.

 Planning your script can be challenging.
 It will make writing your scenes and dialogue immeasurably easier to write once it is done.
 You do not have to plan.
 It’s just good to note that you’re making things harder for yourself if you don’t.

-Many writers use certain software that can help with the structural elements of creating story (see ‘choosing the right software’ for more info).
-Otherwise, buy yourself a cheap white board and write out ideas for your storyboard on there.
+Many writers use Squiber which helps with the structural elements of creating a story (see point no.6: ‘choosing the right software’ for more info).

 4. Editing and Fluid Movement